How to buy bitcoins safely?

 • Potential exposure to phishing attacks targeting user accounts

-Decentralized wallet (personal wallet)
+Decentralized (non-custodial) wallet

 • Total control of private keys, which eliminates the risk of third-party failure